aHishamm/StreamGPT2.0/README.md

-# StreamGPT
+# StreamGPT 2.0
-This is a streamline web application project, using the chatGPT openAI API
+This is a streamline web application project, employing the use of both ChatGPT and Whispers' APIs

 #### Prerequisites
 1. Anaconda installed on the system